-Credit repair agencies also provide educational services in addition to reaching out to credit bureaus for their customers.
+Credit repair agencies are generally known to provide educational services in addition to reaching out to credit bureaus for their customers.

 Why Hire a Credit Repair Agency?

-The first reason to hire an agency to repair your credit is time and convenience.
-Just because you can do your own credit repair doesn’t mean you have the time to.
-Everyone seems to have a hundred items on their daily to-do list, adding ‘repair credit’ to that list is a scary thought for most.
+Just because you can do your own credit repair doesn’t mean you have the time to do so.
+Everyone seems to have a hundred items on their daily to-do list, adding ‘repair credit’ to that list may be an uncomfortable thought for some.

-This doesn’t mean that you can put your credit repair in the hands of an agency and forget it.
-We recommend getting familiar with how these agencies work so that you’re educated on what their process will be and what your role is.
+We recommend getting familiar with how these agencies work so that you’re educated on what their process will look like, and what your role my be during the repair.